Intermittent Fasting for Weight Loss

 Dig Deep

-Intermittent Fasting unexpectedly gave me an even better look into my relationship with food and all the reasons I eat that aren’t related to true hunger.
-I’m now finding it much easier to enjoy food without all the preoccupation with The Next Meal – something I have struggled with during weight loss and maintenance in the past.
-Intermittent Fasting has made it surprisingly easy for me to resist temptation, to stop eating when I’m full, finding other things to turn to when I’m bored, stressed or in need of comfort.
+My start with Intermittent Fasting unexpectedly gave me some new perspective about my relationship with food and all the reasons I eat that aren’t related to true hunger.
+IF has been one of many stepping stones on my journey to leading the healthiest life I can live – both in body and mind.
+I now find it much easier to enjoy food without all the preoccupation with The Next Meal – something I struggled with during my initial weight loss years ago.
+Intermittent Fasting in conjunction with a lower carb/higher fat approach to eating has made it surprisingly easy for me to break mindless and emotional eating habits, have no interest in unhealthy foods that I use to find very tempting, to stop eating when I’m full and to find other things to turn to when I’m bored, stressed or in need of comfort.

-This seems to go against everything I ever thought was true; Going too long without eating slows your metabolism.
+I know that IF seems to go against everything we ever thought was true; Going too long without eating screws up your metabolism.
 Your body goes into starvation mode.
 You lose muscle mass.
 You’ll totally binge and go nuts if you go too long without eating.
-If you’re intrigued but worried about all these things, do your homework and see for yourself that Intermittent Fasting can be totally safe and super effective and even easier to reach your weight loss goals when you do it the right way.
+If you’re intrigued but concerned about the safety of IF, do your homework and see for yourself that when Intermittent Fasting is done properly it can be very safe, as well as super effective at helping you reach your weight loss goals.

 “ad libetum”… I love it